ChronoSheets/ChronoSheets-CSharp-Client/docs/TasksApi.md

 <a name="tasksupdatetask"></a>
 # **TasksUpdateTask**
-> CsApiApiResponseBoolean TasksUpdateTask (CsApiUpdateTaskRequest request, string xChronosheetsAuth)
+> CSApiResponseBoolean TasksUpdateTask (CSUpdateTaskRequest request, string xChronosheetsAuth)

 Update a task